How to Become a Behavioral Psychologist

 Complete Post-Doctoral Supervised Experience

-In addition to the one-year internship completed in the last year of doctoral studies, you must complete a postgraduate supervised experience.
+In addition to the one-year internship completed in the last year of doctoral studies, you must complete postgraduate supervised experience in the field of behavioral psychology.
 This postdoc internship sharpens your advanced clinical practice skills, provides mentorship and networking opportunities, and helps you accumulate the hours required for state licensure.
-While requirements vary, most states expect 1-2 years of postgraduate supervised practice.
+While requirements vary, most states expect 1-2 years of postgraduate supervised practice. - 4

 Apply for Psychology Licensure with Your State Board

-You must apply for licensure through your state's professional licensing board to practice as a behavioral psychologist.
+You must apply for licensure through your state’s professional licensing board to practice behavioral psychology.
 Licensing protects the well-being of patients by demonstrating your qualifications and competency.
-Each state establishes specific eligibility requirements, including course content areas, postdoc hours, and state jurisprudence exams.
+Each state establishes specific eligibility requirements, including course content areas, postdoc hours, and state jurisprudence exams. - 5

 Pass the EPPP

 To obtain a state license, you must register for the Examination for Professional Practice in Psychology (EPPP) through the Association of State and Provincial Psychology Boards.
 This 225-question exam, which takes four hours and fifteen minutes to complete, covers all content areas of psychology.
-A passing score on the EPPP certifies you to practice.
+A passing score on the EPPP certifies you to practice behavioral psychology.

 Behavioral Psychologist Education and Licensure